nowlena/dotfiles/README.md

 # Dotfiles

-A home for my various dotfiles.
+A home for my various settings and dotfiles.

 Mostly I'm trying to learn VIM and would like a consistent setup :)